syncfusion-content/uwp-docs/uwp/Hub-Tile/HubTileBase.md

 ### IsFrozen

 `IsFrozen` property is used to freeze and unfreeze a single tile i.e., freezing the animation.
 By default, `IsFrozen` is false and set to true for freezing the tile.
-Here is an example code for freezing `SfHubTile`.
+Here is an example code for freezing `UWP Hub Tile`.

 {% tabs %}